Netvent/storyly-sdk/android/README.md

 * storylyActionClicked: This method is called when the user clicks to action button on a story or swipes up in a story.
 If you want to handle how the story link should be opened, you should override this method and you must return true as a result.
 Otherwise, SDK will open the link in a new activity.
 * storylyStoryShown: This method is called when a story is shown in fullscreen.
 * storylyStoryDismissed: This method is called when story screen is dismissed.
+* storylyUserInteracted: This method is called when a user is interacted with a quiz, a poll or an emoji.
 Sample usages can be seen below:

 Kotlin: